 This might come along as a stupid question at first, but have you ever thought about what alcohol actually is?
 In daily life, the term is mostly used to describe alcohol we find in drinks – ethanol (or ethyl alcohol).
 But there are many other kinds of alcohols as well; in the chemical sense, alcohols are defined as hydrocarbons containing one or more hydroxyl (-OH) groups bonded to a saturated carbon.

-A well-known example is methanol, just a missing methylene group (CH2) away from ethanol.
+A well-known example is methanol, just a methylene group (CH2) short of ethanol.
 But methanol exhibits different toxicity compared to ethanol and a small amount can be very harmful, even deadly.
 Another alcohol some might not recognize as such is glycerin (aka glycerol).
 Glycerin is used in different ways in industry: cosmetics (just look on your shower gel bottles or moisturizers), fuels, dyes, pesticides and even in the production of nitroglycerin1!

 Our ethanol though consists of 2 carbon atoms, 5 hydrogen atoms and 1 hydroxyl group – or C2H5OH; its name is derived from the ethane structure (C2H5) fused with the alcohol group (-OH).
 It is widely used in laboratories as a solvent or disinfectant, and also in our everyday lives as a beverage2.
 The first documented alcoholic beverage was produced 9000 years ago in China, a wine-like drink made from fermenting rice, honey and fruit.
 Nowadays count varieties of crops and other ingredients are fermented through biological processes (beer, wine, cider) or distilled (vodka, whiskey, rum) to create the perfect drink17.